Friday, March 25, 2022

 3. Relieves Pain

 When you are intimate with your partner natural opiates in the brain and endorphins are released; these chemicals help relieve pain.
 Therefore, if you are suffering from chronic pain, headaches, arthritis or frequent aches and pains, sex can help.
-During intercourse a surge of five times more ‘morphine-like’ endorphins are released and these work effectively to numb the pain that you are experiencing.
+During intercourse, a surge of five times more ‘morphine-like’ endorphins are released and these work effectively to numb the pain that you are experiencing.

 4. Improves Fitness

 Similarly to an intense aerobic workout at the gym, sex has many of the same effects on the body.
 During an intimate moment with your partner your heart rate increases, your metabolic rate increases, you burn calories and you use a variety of different muscles.
 Studies have found that the average length of time for sex is 30 minutes, burning between 50 and 100 calories.
-In addition to burning calories, sex also helps towards strength training.
+In addition to burning calories, sex also helps with strength training.